 Chicago is a global city with vibrant, diverse neighborhoods and a strong civic culture.
-And yet Chicago’s legacy and continued practice of systemic racism creates unequal access to resources and opportunities for communities of color.
-Established systems prevent equitable access to opportunities and resources, contributing to racial and economic segregation, unequal rates of economic mobility, and many other racial and ethnic disparities.
+And yet the city and metropolitan region suffer from structural racism that produces unequal access to resources and opportunities for communities of color.
+Systemic conditions that prevent equitable access to opportunities and resources have led to racial and economic segregation and unequal rates of economic mobility.
+These factors ultimately affect the overall vitality of the Chicago region; they are especially pervasive in neighborhoods with majority Black and Latinx populations.

 Infrastructure Support Organizations